Hampshire Butterfly Sites - Overview

 Magdalen Hill Down (Map) - Butterfly Conservation (Hampshire & IoW) reserve close to Winchester and one of Hampshire's best chalk downland butterfly sites.
-34 species have been recorded there.
+At least 34 species have been recorded there.
 The original western section of the reserve consists of a steep slope of unimproved chalk downland which has important breeding colonies of Chalkhill Blue, Green Hairstreak, Brown Argus and Small Blue, as well as a small colony of Grizzled Skipper.
 The more recently acquired eastern extension and north down are being returned to flower-rich downland from arable farmland.
 Site feature - click here or use the link on the menu above.

 Martin Down (Map) - National Nature Reserve in the far west of the county and one of Hampshire's best butterfly sites.
 The reserve occupies a large expanse of undulating chalk downland bounded to the west by a prehistoric earthwork called the Bokerley Ditch.
 Most of Hampshire's chalk downland species are represented including Adonis Blue, Chalkhill Blue, Small Blue and Dark Green Fritillary, as well as Dingy Skipper, Grizzled Skipper and Green Hairstreak.
 The site is also the best location in Hampshire to see Marsh Fritillary.
 There is an area of woodland and scrub also within the reserve, to the north of the Salisbury - Blandford road where Dark Green Fritillary is also found as well as woodland species such as Silver-washed Fritillary and White Admiral.
 Site feature - click here or use the link on the menu above.

 New Copse Inclosure (New Forest) (Map) - A mainly deciduous inclosure in the New Forest, close to Brockenhurst, with impressive stands of oak and beech.
-Pearl-bordered Fritillaries are present along with the open rides, benefitting from sympathetic management by the Forestry Commission to improve the biodiversity of the ground flora, by thinning out the under-storey vegetation.
+Pearl-bordered Fritillaries are present along the open rides, benefitting from sympathetic management by the Forestry Commission to improve the biodiversity of the ground flora, by thinning out the under-storey vegetation.
 Silver-washed Fritillary and common woodland species are also present.
 New Copse is included within the site feature called New Forest - East Inclosures - click here or use the link on the menu above.

 Noar Hill (Map) - Hampshire and IOW Wildlife Trust reserve close to the Meon Valley.
 The wide variety of habitats including chalk scrub interspersed with woodland and blackthorn scrub reflect the good range of species found at the reserve.
 Medieval chalk workings now reclaimed by nature provide a sheltered environment for butterflies, including Duke of Burgundy and Dingy Skipper.
 Site is also noted for its variety of flora including orchids.
-The reserve is also one of just two locations in the county for Brown Hairstreak, although they can sometimes seem especially elusive here.
+The reserve is also one of just two locations in the county for Brown Hairstreak, although they can seem especially elusive here.
 Site feature - click here or use the link on the menu above.

 Old Winchester Hill (Map) - Large National Nature Reserve crowned by an Iron Age hill fort on species-rich chalk downland.
 Butterfly residents include Chalkhill Blue, Dark Green Fritillary, Dingy Skipper, Grizzled Skipper and Green Hairstreak, Marbled White and common species.
-Small numbers of Silver-spotted Skipper are also present although emerging later here than usual.
+Modest numbers of Silver-spotted Skipper are also present although emerging later here than usual.
 Old Winchester Hill was also chosen by English Nature for an experimental re-introduction of Adonis Blue and, following some difficult years, seem to be doing reasonably well.
 A few Duke of Burgundy has been recorded on the site in recent years.
 Site feature - click here or use the link on the menu above.

 Pamber Forest (Map) - Large mature woodland in the north of the county, and a good site for several woodland species including, Silver-washed Fritillary, White Admiral and Purple Hairstreak.